environet/environet/doc/30_data_node.md

 * Need for Observable property symbol conversion (between data provider notation and Hy-MeDES EnviroNet notation)
 * Need for Monitoring Point id conversions

-Data access is specified by URL patterns with parameters and variable values which are filled in dy-namically depending on what to query.
+Data access is specified by URL in ini config file.
+It can contain patterns with parameters and variable values which are filled in dynamically depending on what to query.
 The conversions are specified by translation tables and connected with a variable name to be used in an URL pattern or in an XML file if needed.
 The CONVERSIONS json file contains an object with three properties: